2018 Tampa Bay Rowdies season

 The 2018 Tampa Bay Rowdies season was the club's ninth season of existence, and their second in the United Soccer League.
-Including the previous Tampa Bay Rowdies, this was the 25th season of a franchise in the Tampa Bay metro area with the Rowdies moniker.
+Including the previous Tampa Bay Rowdies, it was the 25th season of a franchise in the Tampa Bay metro area with the Rowdies moniker.
 Including the now-defunct Tampa Bay Mutiny, this was the 31st season of professional soccer in the Tampa Bay region.

 Club

 On October 2, 2018, the Tampa Bay Rays baseball club announced their purchase the Rowdies for an undisclosed amount, pending St. Petersburg City Council approval.
 Once the sale was finalized, Rays presidents Matthew Silverman and Brian Auld became vice chairmen of the soccer club.
 They, along with Rowdies vice president and chief operating officer Lee Cohen, became the team's directors.